You may get a dividend payment if you own shares in a company.

 From 6 April 2016, you won’t pay tax on the first £5,000 of dividends that you get in the tax year.
 This is from 6 April to 5 April the following year.

 Above this allowance the tax you pay depends on which Income Tax band you’re in.
-Include all income from dividends to your other taxable income when working this out.
+Add your income from dividends to your other taxable income when working this out.
 You may pay tax at more than one rate.

 |Tax band||Tax rate on dividends over £5,000|